Like any side hustle you start, there is almost always going to be some kind of financial cost involved.

 3 Dropshipping Cost You Don’t Have to Pay For

 Before I start I just want to share a couple of costs you won’t have to pay.
-The reason for this is because your customers will cover these when they buy the products through your store.
+The reason for this is that your customers will cover these when they buy the products through your store.

 #1 You don’t have to buy products in advance.
 The great thing about drop shipping is that you only have to order the product once a customer orders the product from you.
 This eliminates the risk of ordering a bunch of products no one wants or needs.

 #2 Shipping.
 This is also another thing you will not have to pay for.
-When it comes to shipping a product from your supplier you’ll want to follow whatever shipping agreement they have in place.
+When it comes to shipping a product from your supplier, you’ll want to follow whatever shipping agreement they have in place.

-Now that we have those out of the way lets jump into the cost you will have to pay as a drop ship store owner.
+Now that we have those out of the way let’s jump into the cost you will have to pay as a drop ship store owner.

 #1 Shopify Platform – $29 a Month

-First, and most important you’ll have to pay for a platform to host your store.
-There are several different options available but I’ve found Shopify to be the best.
-It gives you the full freedom and flexibility to design the store however you want and also takes care of all the payment stuff.
+First, and most important, you’ll have to pay for a platform to host your store.
+Several options are available, but I’ve found Shopify to be the best.

 Plus they carry top grade https encryption to prevent people from hacking you and a ton of other great features at a low monthly price starting at $29.